-Available funds from NRCan are designated to support selected activities in the following design and construction areas:
+Funds will support selected activities in the following design and construction areas:

-Design development, permitting and construction drawings, including:
+Design development, permitting and detailed engineering and construction plans, including:

-- Incremental costs associated with the design (architectural, structural, fire safety, building envelope, etc.); - Code analysis and the preparation and detailing of alternative solutions; including feasibility and engineering and scientific studies; - Costs associated with the validation of the design concept, engineering calculations and analysis, product and system testing and other demonstrations that may be required to support the approval of the project by Authorities Having Jurisdiction (AHJ); and - Research associated with the use of wood: acoustic, fire, seismic, connections, etc.
+- Incremental costs associated with the design (structural, durability and wood treatment, fire safety, etc.); - Highway code analysis and the preparation and detailing of the design concept, including feasibility, environmental, engineering and scientific studies; - Costs associated with the validation of the design concept, engineering calculations and analysis, product, connections and system testing, and other demonstrations that may be required to support the approval of the project by Authorities Having Jurisdiction (AHJ); and - Technical research associated with the use of wood: structural, durability, connections, etc.

-Construction and related activities, including:
+Construction and post construction related activities, including:

-- Additional project construction fees associated with wood construction that would not otherwise be required2; - Monitoring costs, to assure building and occupant safety, for critical building components or assemblies; and - Extra-ordinary course of construction insurance premiums.
+- Additional project construction fees associated with wood construction that would not otherwise be required2; - Monitoring costs, to assure the bridge and users safety, for critical bridge timber superstructure components or assemblies; and - Extraordinary course of construction insurance premiums. - In-situ testing and instrumentation to study and monitor the performance of the demonstration bridge during and post construction phase.

-Other costs not noted above but directly attributable to the innovative design, approval process, specific choice and use of materials, construction of the building, and additional educational, training and communications required for such projects may likewise be considered Eligible Activities.
+Other activities not noted above but directly attributable to the innovative design, approval process, specific choice and use of materials, construction of the bridge wood-based superstructure, and additional educational, training and communications required for such projects may likewise be considered Eligible Activities.